+(ii) to the extent not all EIM Administrative Charges are allocated pursuant to Section 29.11(i)(3)(i), the remaining amounts to the EIM Entity Scheduling Coordinator.

-(3) Application of Revenues.
+(4) Application of Revenues.
 The CAISO will apply revenues received from the EIM Administrative Charge against the costs to be recovered through the Grid Management Charge as described in Appendix F, Schedule 1, Part A.

 (j) Variable Energy Resource Forecast Charge.

 (1) In General.
-The CAISO will charge EIM Entity Scheduling Coordinator and Participating Resource Scheduling Coordinators a fee for the variable energy resource forecasting services in accordance with Appendix F, Schedule 4.
+The CAISO will charge EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators a fee for the Variable Energy Resource forecasting services in accordance with Appendix F, Schedule 4.

 (2) Waiver.
-The CAISO will waive the variable energy forecast charge if an EIM Entity has an independent forecast for its variable energy resources and provides its forecast to the CAISO.
+The CAISO will waive the Variable Energy Resource forecast charge if an EIM Entity has an independent forecast for its Variable Energy Resources and provides its forecast to the CAISO.

 (k) Transmission Service.
-The CAISO will charge EIM Market Participants for EIM transmission service according to Section 29.26.
+The CAISO will charge EIM Market Participants for transmission service according to Section 29.26.

-(l) Settlement Schedule.
-The CAISO shall assess EIM charges and fees in accordance with the settlements and billing process and schedule set forth in Section 11.
+(l) Settlement Process.
+With regard to the CAISO’s assessment of charges to EIM Market Participants pursuant to Section 11 and 29.11, the CAISO shall assess such charges, address disputed invoices, and make any financial adjustments in accordance with the Settlements process and schedule set forth in Section 11.

 29.12 Creditworthiness.

 (a) Requirements.
-EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators shall comply with the creditworthiness and other requirements of Section 12.
+EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators shall comply with the credit and other requirements of Section 12.

 (b) Credit Default.
-In the event of a credit default in the EIM, the credit default settlement provisions in Section 12 shall apply.
+In the event of a failure to satisfy the credit or other requirements in Section 12, the consequences specified in Section 12 shall apply to EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators.

 29.13 Dispute Resolution.

 (a) Invoices.
-Confirmation and validation of any dispute associated with the EIM is subject to Section 11.29.8, and shall be managed through the customer inquiry, dispute, and information system and as provided in the Settlement and Billing Business Practice Manual.
+Confirmation and validation of any dispute associated with the participation of EIM Market Participants in the Real Time Market is subject to Section 11.29.8 and shall be managed through the CAISO’s customer inquiry, dispute, and information system and as provided in the Business Practice Manual for the Energy Imbalance Market.

 (b) Other Disputes.
-EIM Market Participants shall agree to dispute resolution pursuant to Section 13.
+EIM Market Participants shall be subject to dispute resolution pursuant to Section 13.

 29.14 Force Majeure, Indemnity, Liabilities, and Penalties.
-The force majeure, indemnity, liability and penalty provisions of Section 14 shall apply to the operation of and transactions in the EIM.
+The provisions of Section 14 regarding Uncontrollable Forces, indemnity, liability, and penalties shall apply to the participation of EIM Market Participants in the Real-Time Market.

 29.15 [Not Used]